 Figure 7 shows the maps of the 18H control state error (top panel) at 03:00 UTC, of its orthogonal projection on the 12-BV subspace (middle panel), and of their difference, the residual error of the new state (bottom panel).
-Comparing top and bottom panels it is evident that many localised structures disappear.
-The field in the middle panel
+Comparing top and bottom panels it is evident that many structures

-The (RMS) error evolution of the new model trajectory restarted from this new state is shown in Fig. 8 together with, for comparison, the error of the 18H control forecast of Fig. 1.
-The error appears to grow faster than before: the new trajectory error reaches in about three hours the level of the unperturbed control trajectory, even slightly exceeding it before settling on a similar behaviour.

-After restart, the RMS error goes in 3 h from about 0.3 to about 0.4: this corresponds to a doubling time of about 7 h, much longer than that estimated in Sect.
-3 for the fastest-growing instabilities, but similar to that of the initial part of control trajectory R21 started from the smaller initial error (Fig. 1).
+- 410 The (RMS) error evolution of the new model trajectory restarted from this new state is shown in Fig. 8 together with, for comparison, the error of the 18H control forecast of Fig. 1.
+The error appears to grow faster than before: the new trajectory error reaches in about three hours the level of the unperturbed control trajectory, even slightly exceeding it before settling on a similar behaviour. - After restart, the RMS error goes in 3 h from about 0.3 to about 0.4: this corresponds to a doubling time of about 7 h, much longer than that estimated in Sect.
+4 for the fastest-growing instabilities, but similar to that of the initial part of control trajectory R21 started from a small initial error (Fig. 1).
 Fast growth is reactivated after the error reduction obtained by subtracting the error projection on the BVs subspace.